DevonGifford/ClearScore/README.md

 > [!NOTE]
 > **For reviewers:** <br/>
-> - Please feel free to disregard boilerplate ShadCN code in `components/ui`
+> - Please disregard boilerplate ShadCN code in `components/ui`, as it does not require review.
-> - You can find known issues and potential future enhancements [here](https://github.com/DevonGifford/Menu--TechnicalAssignment#-known-issues--potential-improvements--).
+> - For known issues and potential enhancements, please refer to this repos [github issues](https://github.com/DevonGifford/ClearScore/issues).
+> - Your constructive criticism and suggestions for improvements are welcome!

 <!-- DEMO IMAGE  -->
 <div align=center>